Valkryst/Schillsaver/README.md

     * The `Jobs.ser`, `log.txt`, and `Settings.ser` files don't count towards this.
 The `.ser` files are used to save program data.

-* When running an encode job, the files of the job are combined into a single zip file before encoding.

-   * This choice was made in the effort to both simplify the program's logic and to slightly reduce the resulting file size of the encoded video.

 * YouTube will not support 60 FPS videos when the video's resolution is less than 720p.

 * The `log.txt` file will contain warnings about being unable to load `Jobs.ser`, you can ignore those messages.